-name: Joey Allen background: non vocal instrumentalist birth name: Joseph Alan Cagle Birth date: 6/23/1964 (age 50) birth place:Fort Wayne, Indiana, U.S. instrument: Guitar, Banjo, Harmonica genre: Heavy metal, glam metal, hard rock occupation: Musician, songwriter years active: 1985–present associated acts:Warrant Knightmare II website: http://www.warrantweb.net/
+name: Joey Allen background: non vocal instrumentalist birth name: Joseph Alan Cagle Birth date: 6/23/1964 (age 50) birth place:Fort Wayne, Indiana, US instrument: Guitar, Banjo, Harmonica genre: Heavy metal, glam metal, hard rock occupation: Musician, songwriter years active: 1979–present associated acts:Warrant Knightmare II website:

-Joey Allen is best known as the lead guitarist from the American glam metal band Warrant.
+Joseph Alan Cagle , known professionally as Joey Allen, is best known as the lead guitarist of the American glam metal band Warrant.

 Allen was born as Joseph Alan Cagle on June 23, 1964 in Fort Wayne, Indiana, but grew up in Irvine, California.
 His father is a retired electronics executive, while his mother worked for the Irvine Unified School District.
 He has two older sisters.